History

 Warwick Network for Parish Research

-The 'Warwick Network for Parish Research' has been established to facilitate the study of British and European parishes c.
-1300-1800.
-It hopes to support a wide range of works on religious, social, political and cultural aspects as well as interdisciplinary and comparative perspectives.
+The 'Warwick Network for Parish Research' was established in 2003 to facilitate the study of British and European parishes from the Middle Ages to the present.
+It aims to support a wide range of works on religious, social, political and cultural aspects as well as interdisciplinary and comparative perspectives.
+The My-Parish website contains a bibliography of sources and secondary literature plus information on parish-related projects, conferences, debates, online materials and public engagement initiatives.

 network_morwenstow_portal_logo_med.jpg

-The Network is an informal association of researchers, with an institutional base at Warwick's Department of History, where several early modernists pursue interests in the field.
+The Network is an informal association of researchers, with an institutional base at Warwick's Department of History, where several members pursue interests in the period c.
+1300-1800.
 It depends on the active collaboration of scholars with parish-related interests and welcomes information on relevant projects and resources to be listed here.

 Thomas Newcombe's late seventeenth-century almshouses at Dunchurch in Warwickshire